urbanopt/urbanopt.github.io/installation/linux.md

     uo --help
     ```

-1. For detailed instructions, see the [Getting Started page](../getting_started/getting_started.md) page.
+1. For detailed instructions, see the [Getting Started page](../getting_started/getting_started.md).

-## OpenDSS and DiTTo Reader Set-up
+## OpenDSS and DiTTo Reader Installation

 As of version 0.4.0, the URBANopt CLI includes DiTTo/OpenDSS support.
 Since this functionality is implemented in Python, a different set of dependencies must be installed in order to use it.

 If you'd like to use this functionality, follow the [OpenDSS installation](./ditto_reader.md) instructions.

+## DES Installation

+As of version 0.5.2, the URBANopt CLI includes DES support.
+This functionality is implemented in Python and Modelica requires that various dependencies be installed before use.

+Follow the [DES Installation Instructions](./des_installation.md) to install these dependencies.